diego0020/lab_vision/lab3_hybrid/readme.md

 ![Jaguar - Tiger](JaguarTigerHybrid.jpg)

-This images look different when viewed from far away (or in a small size), than when looking at them in front of the screen.
+These images look different when viewed from far (or zoomed out), than when looking at close range.

 ## Theory